Kaitlin Bernell, Ph.D.

 What internships did you have during your time at McCourt?
 (1) The White House Office of Science and Technology Policy, (2) US Department of the Treasury Office of Consumer Policy

-Student organization involvement while at McCourt: Georgetown Public Policy Review
+Student organization involvement while at McCourt: Georgetown Public Policy Review (GPPR)

 Undergraduate university, degree, and major: Wake Forest University, BA in Political Science and Communication

 Hobbies / Interests: I enjoy attending live music shows and belong to an organization that supports local musicians in the Austin area.
 Other interests include exploring new places, college basketball, cooking, and reading the latest fiction releases.